 Below are quick affiliate links from Amazon for all of the materials I mentioned above!
 I hope this helps get you started in a convenient and easy-to-access way:

-Want to share this blog post with a colleague or friend?
+Want to share this blog post with your literacy coach, colleague, or friend?
 Simply use the image below to PIN it to your Pinterest Board!
 Thank you so much for visiting my blog today and taking a look inside of my new literacy coach office!